 5.45.2 Packet delay monitoring

 QoS Monitoring for packet delay allows for the measurement of UL packet delay, DL packet delay or round trip packet delay between UE and PSA UPF.
 The details of the QoS Monitoring for packet delay are described in clause 5.33.3.

+NOTE: The PCF may calculate Packet Delay Variation (clause 5.37.7) and the round trip packet delay when UL and DL are on different QoS flows (clause 5.37.4) based on packet delay monitoring results of QoS flows.

 5.45.3 Congestion information monitoring

-The NG-RAN may be required to provide the UL and/or DL QoS Flow congestion information (i.e. a percentage of congestion level for exposure).
-The UPF may be required to monitor the UL and/or DL QoS Flow congestion information reported from the NG-RAN.
+SMF may request PSA UPF to report QoS Flow congestion information (i.e. a percentage of congestion level for exposure).
+For that, SMF requests NG-RAN to provide PSA UPF with the UL and/or DL congestion information as described in clause 5.37.3 (i.e. percentage of packets that UPF uses for ECN marking for L4S).
+The UPF is being required to monitor the UL and/or DL QoS Flow congestion information reported from the NG-RAN for a given QoS flow if it receives a QoS monitoring configuration with congestion to be measured or ECN marking for L4S indicator from the SMF (see clause 5.37.3).

+The percentage of congestion level for exposure reported by UPF is based on the information that it receives from NG-RAN (that is, percentage of packets that UPF uses for ECN marking for L4S is to support of ECN marking for L4S in PSA UPF (see clause 5.37.3.3)).

-QoS monitoring request to the NG-RAN and NG-RAN reporting for UL and/or DL QoS Flow congestion information to PSA UPF is as defined in 5.37.3.
+The request to the NG-RAN for reporting UL and/or DL QoS Flow congestion information to PSA UPF is as defined in 5.37.3.
 The PSA UPF reports the received UL and/or DL QoS Flow congestion information to the target NF as instructed by the QoS Monitoring request from the SMF.

 * * * Next Changes * * *